man-shar/makeItOneBot/README.md

-This is a reddit bot to turn all photos and gifs in a imgur album into one gifv.
+This is a Reddit bot to turn all photos and gifs in a imgur album into one gifv.